 A bit alarmed because his lack of knowledge about the situation meant he had to tread very carefully, and because the woman now looked less certain of herself than she had before, Sam nodded to her and said, "Lead on."

 She looked at him blankly for a moment.
 "You're kidding, right?"
-The looked shifted to one of incredulity.
+The look shifted to one of incredulity.
 "I was following you.
 I'm not sure where we are."

 "Oh, boy," Sam muttered, rolling his eyes upward, silently praying to God or Time or Fate or whatever was actually leaping him through time to send Al to him sooner rather than later.
 This leap hadn't started off with gunshots, and for that he was grateful, since he didn't seem to be in any immediate danger, but past experience didn't make the future seem particularly comforting.
 The sooner he found out why he was there, the easier it would be to fix whatever had gone wrong.